 The Main Street Department serves as a Downtown Revitalization hub via:

 - Serving as public sector partner to Heart of Tyler

 - Managing the Downtown Tyler Arts Coalition

 - Supporting and creating projects dedicated to downtown revitalization

 Working in partnership with business owners, property owners, major institutions, government partners, residents and others, the Main Street Department seeks out projects that encourage the continuing revitalization of the historic heart of the community.
-We have a unique, positive and productive working partnership with our non-profit partner, Heart of Tyler Inc., which serves as the City of Tyler's advisory board on matters related to downtown revitalization.

 Projects include architectural design assistance, historic preservation assistance, a facade grant program, business consultation, development of the arts in Downtown Tyler and more.
 Volunteers work with staff to produce special events in the downtown area, including the Downtown Tyler Wine Swirl, arts events on the square, original art exhibits at Gallery Main Street, arts workshops, the Downtown Tyler Film Festival and more.

 To date, revitalization efforts have resulted in more than $200 million in reinvestment in Downtown Tyler in terms of private-sector property purchases and property renovations in addition to public-sector projects.
 Downtown Tyler is also the proud recipient of 24 awards for downtown revitalization excellence through the Texas Downtown Association's President's Awards program.